yanyaanliu/Credit_Risk_Analysis/README.md

 ## Summary
-After reviewing all six models, the EasyEnsembleClassifer model yielded the best results.
+The EasyEnsembleClassifer model produced the best results among all six models.
 The balanced accuracy score was 0.925  and a 7% precision rate when predicting "High Risk" candidates.
 The recall or sensitivity rate was also the highest at 94%.
 The second best model was the Balanced Random Forest Classifier with a balanced accuracy score was 0.787 and recall of 0.91

 I would recommend the EasyEnsembleClassifer model to predict credit card risk.